Emocoin (EMO) One Day Volume Tops $6,966.71

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

 Emocoin’s launch date was April 30th, 2021.
 Emocoin’s total supply is 21,000,000,000 tokens.
+The official message board for Emocoin is linktr.ee/emo.coin.
+Emocoin’s official website is www.emo.network.
 Emocoin’s official Twitter account is @emo.coin and its Facebook page is accessible here.
 The Reddit community for Emocoin is https://reddit.com/r/emocoin2 and the currency’s Github account can be viewed here.
-The official message board for Emocoin is linktr.ee/emo.coin.
-The official website for Emocoin is www.emo.network.

 Buying and Selling Emocoin

 It is usually not currently possible to purchase alternative cryptocurrencies such as Emocoin directly using US dollars.
-Investors seeking to trade Emocoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors seeking to acquire Emocoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Emocoin using one of the aforementioned exchanges.

 Receive News & Updates for Emocoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Emocoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.